All Pets Veterinary Medical Center Dogs and Puppies

 Complete Blood Count

-High blood pressure, also known as hypertension, can suggest an underlying issue such as a disease of the kidneys, eyes or nervous system.
+Hypertension can suggest an underlying issue including kidney disease and heart disease.
 Secondary hypertension accounts for about 80% of all hypertension cases.
 It can be caused by several factors, including renal disease, hormonal fluctuation, and hyperthyroidism.

 Tonometry (Eye Pressure Testing)